physicsml/physicsml-archive/develop/content/Articles/RBM_Tutorial.md

-This article is meant as a practical tutorial provising basic knowledge and guidance to build an RBM.
+This article is meant as a practical tutorial providing basic knowledge and guidance to build an RBM.

 General Motivation About RBMs
 -----------------------------